alinaitkin/TrackMaven.github.io/content/product-management-101.md

 Not answering users’ questions has been one of the most important tactics I’ve used during research calls.
 It has led to better design, more intuitive experiences and frankly, a better relationship with my customers.
 As long as you’re listening, digesting and not directing – you’ll position yourself to receive invaluable and candid feedback.
 I encourage you to try it next time on a feedback or research call and see the difference it makes.
 Never stop asking the question.

 Interested in TrackMaven? - we’re hiring product managers!
-Check out our <a href="http://trackmaven.com/careers/"> careers </a> page to learn more.
+Check out our <a href="http://trackmaven.com/careers/">careers</a> page to learn more.